GRIDS & BENEFITS

 Incentives for grid- and market-friendly charging

-To leverage charging flexibility, we are working on creating incentives for drivers, aligning fluctuating power prices with load signals from transmission and distribution gird.
+To leverage charging flexibility, we are working on creating incentives for drivers, aligning fluctuating power prices with load signals from transmission and distribution grids.
 These can be used by aggregators to optimize home charging or by EMSPs at public charing stations.

 Engpaesse 3 25